 Just an off-topic fun fact: The Seahawks are the only team in NFL history to play in both the AFC and NFC Conference Championship Games.

-When the Seahawks debuted in 1976, they had a silver helmet with a silver facemask.
+When the Seahawks debuted in 1976, they unveiled a silver helmet with a silver facemask.
 The helmet logo consisted of a royal blue and emerald bird’s head based on Native American tribal art.

-In 1983, the team made a slight tweak to the helmet, changing the silver facemask to blue.
-This look held steady until the 2001 season.
+In 1983, the team made a slight tweak to the helmet, changing the silver facemask to blue, as seen in the image to your right.
+This look held steady until the 2001 season, the team’s final year as a member of the AFC, as well as their final year playing their home games in the Kingdome.

 The biggest change came in 2002, when the team revamped their uniforms to commemorate their move back to the NFC and to Century-Link Stadium, then known as Seahawks Stadium.